 If OneDrive for Business is installed on your PC or Mac, you can also right-click the file, and share using OneDrive for Business.

 SFTP (Secure File Transfer Protocol) is principally used for file sharing.
-In Imperial College, it is commonly used as a way of collaborating with other universities and colleagues in the field who wish to exchange large amounts of data.
-Imperial College already has a cloud-based SFTP service using Box, which will satisfy the majority of user’s needs.
-However, there is a need for an on-premise solution for some cases.
+At the College, it is commonly used as a way of collaborating with other universities and colleagues in the field who wish to exchange large amounts of data - in term of large file size or large number of files or both.

-These cases include organisations where Imperial College staff are in a location that blocks access to external file sharing servers/services.
-In addition, it also makes it easier for collaboration to happen with certain sensitive locations (E.G NHS sites).
-There is also a number of external health data suppliers who want to use SFTP to transfer data, and require Imperial College to store the data internally (on-premises).
+These cases include organisations where Imperial College staff are in a location that block access to external file sharing servers/services.
+In addition, it also makes it easier for collaboration to happen with certain sensitive locations (e.g. NHS sites).
+There is also a number of external health data suppliers who want to use SFTP to transfer data, and require Imperial College to store the data internally on campus.

-- All users of this service will need to have an Imperial College user account.
+- All users of this service will need to have an Imperial College user account (including guest account).

 - Users (both internally and externally) will need to connect to the following location to use this service SFTP.IC.AC.UK